 - Provide a comfortable atmosphere for your customers.

 - Complete your transactions more quickly.

 - Give 60 days of interest-free credit.

-- Handle customer complaints yourself.
+- Handle customer complaints yourself when you can.
 (Customers can help you by pointing out flaws in your business that you may not have noticed.)

 - Provide customer service training for your staff.

 - Create a “Customer Appreciation Sale” and focus on benefiting the customer during this event.

-- Hire more people to help your customers in the store.
+- If needed, hire more people to help your customers.